Gertrude of Nivelles

 Gertrude of Nivelles, OSB (also spelled Geretrude, Geretrudis, Gertrud; c.
 628 – 17 March 659) was a seventh-century abbess who, with her mother Itta, founded the Abbey of Nivelles, now in Belgium.
+She is venerated in the Catholic and Eastern Orthodox traditions.

 Life

 Family and childhood

 The early history of Gertrude's family is not well documented.
 The anonymous author of her Early Middle Ages biography, Vita Sanctae Geretrudis, only hints at her origins: "it would be tedious to insert in this account in what line of earthly origin she was descended.
 For who living in Europe does not know the loftiness, the names, and the localities of her lineage?"
 Gertrude's father, Pepin of Landen (Pippin the Elder), a nobleman from east Francia, had been instrumental in persuading King Clothar II to crown his son, Dagobert I, as the King of Austrasia.
 Due to her position at the palace, Gertrude's mother, Itta of Metz, was likely acquainted with Amandus, the Bishop of Maastricht.

-When Dagobert succeeded his father and the court moved to Neustria, Pippin and his family (including young Gertrude) moved with the king's court.
+When Dagobert succeeded his father and the court moved to Neustria, Pepin and his family (including young Gertrude) moved with the king's court.
 Thus, Gertrude became introduced to politics during her childhood in the royal court.
-Arnulf of Metz, Pippin's close ally, was one of several royal counselors who received ecclesiastical posts after a secular career.
+Arnulf of Metz, Pepin's close ally, was one of several royal counselors who received ecclesiastical posts after a secular career.
 McNamara argues that Arnulf retired into religion at the time of Clothar's death in 628, but he kept close ties to the family by marrying his son to Gertrude's sister, Begga.
 However, later scholars have disagreed.